-Yes, weed when everything is wet after a rain, after irrigation or in the early morning while dew is still on the ground is going to make your life so much easier.
+Pulling weeds after a rain, after irrigation or in the early morning while dew is still on the ground is going to make your life so much easier.
 You’ll find that weeds will pull out much better in damp or wet soil.

 The worst time to weed is when your soil is dried out.
 This is especially important with clay soil.
 When clay soil dries out, it is like concrete.
 Good luck pulling out weeds from concrete!

 When the soil is wet, shallow-rooted weeds literally pull out without any resistance.
 For deep-rooted weeds you will find you won’t have to loosen them up as much and you usually can get the whole root rather than just the top part of it.
 For bindweed, you will be able to go a bit deeper beneath the soil and lop off the root so that the plant doesn’t get any sunlight.

 The other crucial criteria for finding the right time is when you have time.